- Contract services

 Button batteries, silver oxide, primary lithium

-Although they contain lower levels of hazardous materials than in the past, button batteries may still contain small amounts of mercury.
-The batteries should be recycled through the state's hazardous waste disposal contractor.
-To safely store and ship the batteries, button batteries should be placed between two layers of clear packing tape.
+Although they contain lower levels of hazardous materials than in the past, button batteries may still contain small amounts of mercury and are becoming increasingly energetic per unit volume.
+Residual energy presents a fire hazard, especially through short circuiting when terminals are allowed to contact each other.
+The batteries should be recycled through the state's hazardous waste disposal or lamp and ballast recycling contractor.
+To safely store and ship the batteries, button batteries should be placed between two layers of clear duct tape.
 The clear tape will allow the state's contractor to sort the batteries and will keep them from touching each other.